MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 >  * The macro ‘VetSCRU_AlizarinRed’ is designed to detect calcium deposits based on Alizarin Red staining.
 >  * The 'Color deconvolution 2' plugin distinguishes 3 colors.
 We will use 1, being red = Ca deposits.
 In negative controls, the Alizarin Red will color the cell cultured area grey/pink, this is used as a background.
 >  * 'Background' colors the full cultivated cell area and is therefore a way to normalize the red signal over the cultured area.
->  * The results contain: the % Red of the full image, % Background, area (µm2) Red and area (µm2) B. The osteogenic capacity of the MSC can be calculated by dividing the % red/area red by the %B/area B, respectively.
+>  * The results contain: the % Red of the full image, % Background, area (µm2) Red and area (µm2) B. The osteogenic capacity of the MSCs can be calculated by dividing the % red/area red by the %B/area B, respectively.
->  *Always compare with non-induced controls (cells in expansion medium).
+>  * Always compare with non-induced controls (cells in expansion medium).

 ## DATA ANALYSIS
 !
 Before you proceed with data analysis, rename the excel file.
 Otherwise next time you will run the macro, the results will be combined/deleted and therefore unclear to analyse.